 How to Make This Recipe

 - Shred your own cheese.
-This will result in the creamiest Lighter Macaroni and Cheese sauce.
-Pre-shredded cheese often has additives that prevent it from becoming that luscious sauce texture we want.
+This will result in a very creamy macaroni sauce.
+Pre-shredded cheese often has additives that prevent it from becoming that luscious sauce texture we want for the best mac.

 - Once you add the cheese, remove the sauce from the heat and continue to whisk.
-If you leave it on, your cheese will curdle and you’ll end up with a chunky sauce.
+If you leave it on warm, your cheese will curdle and you’ll end up with a chunky sauce.

 - Cook the noodles al dente.
 The warm sauce will continue to cook the noodles and you don’t want to end up with mush.